CodingEDI/CodingEDI.github.io/content/schedule.md

 To be announced - stay tuned!
 We'll have all the details for you very soon.

-The event will be hosted on BlueJeans (courtesy of Red Hat) and you can *[sign up on Meetup](https://meetup.com/EdinbR/events/278595242)*.
+The event will be hosted on BlueJeans (courtesy of Red Hat) and you can [sign up on Meetup](https://meetup.com/EdinbR/events/278595242).